LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

 For this example, we have created a fully functional Block that can send and/or receive data to/from network sockets.
-It can be useful for communicating with remote devices over a network, although the :ref:`Client Server` Block already provides this functionality using MQTT.
+It can be useful for communicating with remote devices over a network, although the :ref:`Client Server <crappy_docs/blocks:client server>` Block already provides this functionality using MQTT.
 The demo Block is really not advanced enough to be distributed with Crappy, but it will do just fine for this tutorial !
 Here is the full code :